Dasharo/romscope/README.md

 You can optionally specify an output directory.
 By default, the reports are placed in a folder named `reports` in the current working directory.

+#### Interpreting results

+Consider the scenario: we have a release candidate binary and a final binary.
+Only the version number was changed in the code.
+We want to prove that changing the version number functionally does not influence any other portion of the binary, which ensures that test results for the release candidate are also valid for the final binary.

+Go through each of the generated files in the report directory.
+You will see that there are a number of categories of differences:

+- String differences: notably, the config and build_info files will indicate a different version number and git revision.
+  If an EC binary is included and has a different git revision, it will also be reported.
+These differences are non-functional and should not impact firmware features other than cosmetic and identification.
+- Compression differences: a small difference in the version string may result in a large difference of a compressed section which includes the change. romscope tries to decompress every file it can to eliminate these, but something may slip through the cracks.
+- Differences in program data: these can be categorized as:
+  - address differences: Some addresses will be different due to a different layout of data in the flash.
+  - minor instruction differences: Sometimes a shorter or longer instruction may be used due to different packing.
+Sometimes, an extra `NOP` may be placed.
+    These are a result of packing requirements and should not impact functionality.
+  - major program differences: It's possible that more than one change was included.
+In such cases manual inspection of the changes must be made to make a decision whether the offending change invalidates test results or not.

 ## Dependencies

 - cbfstool